-Mobile Crisis Response Services: The mental health services system includes mobile crisis response teams in 79 counties and one tribe.
+Mobile Wrap around Service Crisis Response Teams Services: The mental health services system includes mobile crisis response teams in 5979 counties and one tribe.
+The State plans to expand services to an additional counties and tribes.

 Training for Community Capacity: Mental health crisis teams provide community intervention with families and other affected persons; children's mental health services include families and guardians in service design and evaluation; Community Support Services provides training, mentoring, and coaching to clients and others, technical assistance to divert commitments and address crises; and the Minnesota Family Investment Program is developing short- and long-term crisis planning for families with children with mental illness.